EJT93/Childrens-Story-AI-Generator/README.md

-Absolutely, here's a skeleton README.md file for your project:

-markdown
-Copy code
 # Children's Story Generator

 This project uses the ChatGPT API to create children's stories on demand.
 The frontend collects user input for the genre of the story, and the backend generates a story based on this input.